-The subm The submenu contains parameters for configuring for the output voltage setpoint
+The subm nenu contains parameters for configuring for the output voltage setpoint

-Note: This m nenu is only visible with Tech login
+Note: This m Note: This menu is only visible with Tech login

 Parameter: 600 V Set Manual

 Function: Sets the target output voltage of PCS100 AVC-40

 Access Tech

 Range: ± 10% of parameter 13 Supply Voltage

 Units: Volts

 Default: Nameplate rating of PCS100 AVC-40

 Setting Up: Set to nominal supply voltage ± 10% (RMS)

 Note: Typically, this parameter is set to the same value as 13 Supply Voltage .
-If set too clos to 15 Sag Threshold or 16 Surge Threshold spurious sag/surge events may be recorded in the event log.
+If set too close to 15 Sag Threshold or 16 Surge Threshold spurious sag/surge events may be recorded in the event log.

 Parameter: 601 V Set Source

 Function: Sets the source of output voltage setting

 Access Tech

 Range Manual / AIN1 / AIN2 / Modbus

 Default setting: MANUAL

-Setting Up: For settings other than Manual the Extended I/O (CAN I/O) board is required.
+Setting Up: For settings other than Manual the CAN I/O board is required.

-Note: For an AVC without an Extended I/O (CAN I/O) board only manual adjustment of the AVC output voltage is available.
+Note: For an AVC without an CAN I/O board only manual adjustment of the AVC output voltage is available.

-Table 8-6: Menu 6 reference parameters
+Table 8-6: Menu 6 Reference Parameters

-Additional parameters in this submenu are related to optional Extended I/O (CAN I/O) board and are not used with standard PCS100 AVC-40 operation and thereby not described in this document.
-Complete parameter descriptions are shown in a separate document related to Extended I/O (CAN I/O) board.
+Additional parameters in this submenu are related to optional CAN I/O board and are not used with standard PCS100 AVC-40 operation and thereby not described in this document.
+Complete parameter descriptions are shown in a separate document related to CAN I/O board.